How To Unpublish WordPress Site: Step by Step Guide

 WordPress Website

-How to Bring Your Platform Back Online After Unpublishing
+How to Bring Your Site Back Online After Unpublishing

 To bring your site back online after unpublishing, first ensure your hosting and domain are active.
-If you had previously discouraged search engines from indexing your website (via Settings > Reading), revert this change.
+If you had previously discouraged engines from indexing your website (via Settings > Reading) revert this change.

 brain with lightning strike